awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 1. See [View CodeDeploy deployment details ](deployments-view-details.md) and [View instance details with CodeDeploy](instances-view-details.md) to determine why the deployment failed\.
 If you cannot determine the cause, review the items in this checklist\.

 1. Check that you have correctly configured the instances:
-   + Was the instance launched with an Amazon EC2 key pair specified?
-For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in *Amazon EC2 User Guide for Linux Instances*\.
+   + Was the instance launched with an EC2 key pair specified?
+For more information, see [EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html) in *Amazon EC2 User Guide for Linux Instances*\.
    + Is the correct IAM instance profile attached to the instance?
 For more information, see [Configure an Amazon EC2 instance to work with CodeDeploy](instances-ec2-configure.md) and [Step 4: Create an IAM instance profile for your Amazon EC2 instances](getting-started-create-iam-instance-profile.md)\.
    + Was the instance tagged?
 For more information, see [Working with tags in the console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console) in *Amazon EC2 User Guide for Linux Instances*\.
    + Is the CodeDeploy agent installed, updated, and running on the instance?
 For more information, see [Managing CodeDeploy agent operations](codedeploy-agent-operations.md)\.
 To check which version of the agent is installed, see [Determine the version of the CodeDeploy agent](codedeploy-agent-operations-version.md)\.